SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 # Corruption-resilient Forecasting Models

-This repository contains the code and repoducibility instructions of our ```Corruption-resilient Forecasting Models``` paper submitted to ICLR 2024.
+This repository contains the code and repoducibility instructions of our ```Coarse and Fine Grained Forecassting Via Gaussian Process Blurring Effect``` paper submitted to TMLR.

 ## Abstract

-Time series forecasting is challenging due to complex temporal dependencies and unobserved external factors, which can lead to incorrect predictions by even the best forecasting models.
-Using more training data is one way to improve the accuracy, but this source is often limited.
-In contrast, we are building on successful denoising approaches for image generation.
-When a time series is corrupted by the common isotropic Gaussian noise, it yields unnaturally behaving time series.
-To avoid generating unnaturally behaving time series that do not represent the true error mode in modern forecasting models, we propose to employ Gaussian Processes to generate smoothly-correlated corrupted time series.
-However, instead of directly corrupting the training data, we propose a joint forecast-corrupt-denoise model to encourage the forecasting model to focus on accurately predicting coarse-grained behavior, while the denoising model focuses on capturing fine-grained behavior.
-All three parts are interacting via a corruption model which enforces the model to be resilient.
+Time series forecasting is a challenging task due to the existence of complex and dynamic temporal dependencies, leading to inaccurate predictions even by the most advanced models.
+While increasing training data is a common approach to enhance accuracy, it is often a limitted source.
+In contrast, we are building on successful denoising approaches for image generation by proposing an end-to-end forecast-blur-denoise framework.
+By training the parameters of the blur model for best end-to-end performance, we advocate for a clear division of tasks between the forecasting and denoising models.
+This encourages the forecasting model to learn the coarse-grained behavior, while the denoising model is filling in the blurred fine-grained details.
-Our extensive experiments demonstrate that our proposed corruption-resilient forecasting approach is able to improve the forecasting accuracy of several state-of-the-art forecasting models as well as several other denoising approaches.

-## Supplementary Explanations on How We Obtain the Final Predictions

-## Supplementary of Main Results

-Please refer to [Supplementary_Results](https://github.com/SepKfr/Corruption-resilient-Forecasting-Models/blob/master/Supplementary_Results.pdf) for supplementary of main results.

 ## Requirements